liaoliao666/usequery/docs/guides/migrating-to-react-query-3.md

 })
 ```

-In version 3 **this is done automatically when Vue Query is used in Vue Native**.
+In version 3 **this is done automatically when Vu Query is used in React Native**.

 ## New features